 Debrief

-A meeting is held between a team’s drivers and engineers after an on-track session to discuss car setup, performance, and strategy.
+A debrief is a meeting held between a team’s drivers and engineers after an on-track session to discuss car setup, performance, and strategy.

 Degradation